The Spirit of Mandurah

 Stopping at 10 of our favourite Mandurah destinations, the Big Toot is the perfect way to see all of Mandurah in just a quick 50 minutes!
 Jump onboard the Big Toot at station 1 located on Mandurah Terrace in between the Foreshore Play Area and an open-air carpark.
 The train ventures on the main roads of Mandurah and is on a set route from station 1 through to station 10.
 This is a hop on – hop off service, with the ticket valid for use over the whole day.

-Big Toot operates weekends and school holidays (weather permitting) with tickets available from the Visitors Centre or one of our friendly drivers.
+Big Toot operates weekends and school holidays (weather permitting) with tickets available from the website (book now button below), the Visitors Centre or one of our friendly drivers.

 Please click on our interactive map below to find out more about the attractions to see and visit at each stop.